 • Instant transactional delivery.
 Sends critical emails (password resets, receipts) in under a second with proven reliability.

 • Message streams.
-Separate transactional and broadcast emails for cleaner analytics and reputation control.
+Separate transactional and broadcast emails to ensure spam protection and cleaner analytics.

 • Detailed activity logs.
 Full visibility into each message’s lifecycle: delivery, open, click, and bounce events.

 • DMARC & DKIM alignment.
-Built-in authentication ensures trusted delivery across major ISPs and inboxes.
+Built-in authentication ensures reliable email delivery across major ISPs and inboxes.

 Pros & Cons